ronaldyu001/spring2025/Algorithims/HW/HW2/hw2.md

 - For log(n), the result was too large for Python to handle.
 To solve this, the evalf() and Pow() functions were leveraged from the sympy library.

 For functions where n was unable to be isolated (n*log(n), n!), a brute force method was applied.*

 * For n*log(n), the scipy.optimize.fsolve() function was leveraged from the scipy library.
 This function takes an initial guess (10000 used in this homework).
 It then uses a combination of root-finding algorithms to determine the next guess.
 Once the guesses converge enough towards a root, the function stops.
-* For n!, the gamma() function was leveraged from the math library.
-This gamma function accounts for decimal values, unlike the factorial() function.
-An initial value of n = 1 was used, and incremented by .000001 until the value is equal to or greater than the target time.
-A small increment was used to improve the accuracy of the gamma function, with a longer runtime being the cost.
-However, the runtime is not unreasonable.
+* For n!, the factorial() function was leveraged from the math library.
+Using an initial value of 'n = 1', the factorial was calculated using the factorial() function.
+The value of 'n' was incremented by 1 until n! was greater than or equal to the target time.
+The value for 'n-1' was taken as the answer, as that is the factorial that places the time at or right under the target time.

+# Q2:

+Looking at the time efficiency graphs for the Insertion and Merge Sorts, the Insertion not only took much longer for each data size, but also scaled faster.
+This was expected, as the Insertion Sort has a time efficiency of O(n^2), compared to Merge Sort's time efficiency of O(n*log(n)).